AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 &nbsp;&nbsp;[Authors](#authors)<br/>

 # <a name="intro"/>Introduction
 The MagnetoShield belongs to the family of control engineering education devices for Arduino that form a part of the [AutomationShield](https://www.automationshield.com) project and presents a low-cost miniature magnetic levitation experiment.
-The device uses an solenoid electromagnet to generate a magnetic force which lifts up the permanent magnet.
+The device uses a solenoid electromagnet to generate a magnetic force which lifts up the permanent magnet.
 The goal is to control the position of the levitating magnet indirectly measured by a Hall effect sensor, which creates a simple single-input single-output (SISO) feedback loop.
 Due to its complexity and fast dynamics, MagnetoShield is great tool for learning and implementation of feedback control algorithms.
 The hardware is low-cost and small, making it ideal for take-home experiments or long-term student projects.

 ![MagnetoShield](https://user-images.githubusercontent.com/18485913/71312225-a3958b80-2428-11ea-875e-c30a73e13c76.png)